uber/cadence/docs/design/graceful-domain-failover/3051-graceful-domain-failover.md

 11, The inserted failover marker replicates to cluster Y.

 12, Each shard in cluster Y listens to the failover marker and reports the ‘ready’ state to the failover coordinator after it receives the failover marker.
+Even if the shard receives the failover marker, the shard won't process tasks as active until all shards receives failover markers.

 13, The failover coordinator updates domain from pending_active to active when received ‘ready’ signal from all shards.